corysauve/nalms-2019/README.md

 ## App 2 - Lake Type Aggregations

 App 2 allows the user to aggregate data from the *Indiana Lake Water Quality Assessment Report for 2015-2018* by lake type and generate boxplots, summary statistics, and tabulated data.
 In addition, both plot and table outputs are able to be downloaded as .png and .csv files, respectively.
 The `App_2_LakeType` folder contains the files used to render the app.
-The web version for the app can be found [here](https://corysauve.shinyapps.io/nalms_laketype/).Please note that this app is under development and is currently hosted on a limited use server.
+The web version for the app can be found [here](https://corysauve.shinyapps.io/nalms_laketype/).
+Please note that this app is under development and is currently hosted on a limited use server.
 If you experience any bugs while using the app, please create a new issue.

 ![alt text](https://github.com/corysauve/NALMS-2019/blob/master/readme_pics/app2_laketype.png)